 2. In addition, Section 321 BGB applies with the proviso that we may, even if other claims arising from the same legal relationship are jeopardised within the meaning of Section 273 BGB, refuse performance.

 1. We reserve the right to retain ownership of all objects delivered by us until all payments from the entire commercial relationship have been made.
-In derogation from Section 449(2) BGB, we are entitled to demand, without withdrawing from the contract, that objects be returned if Customer fully or partially defaults on the purchase price.
+In derogation from Section 449(2) BGB, we are entitled to demand, without withdrawing from the contract, that objects be returned if the Customer fully or partially defaults on the purchase price.

-3. Customer must notify us immediately in writing in the event of an attachment or other third-party intervention so that we can file a court action in accordance with Section 771 of the German Code of Civil Procedure (ZPO).
-If the intervening third party is unable to reimburse the judicial and extrajudicial costs incurred for a court action filed in accordance with Section 771 ZPO, Customer will be held liable for our loss.
+3. The Customer must notify us immediately in writing in the event of an attachment or other third-party intervention so that we can file a court action in accordance with Section 771 of the German Code of Civil Procedure (ZPO).
+If the intervening third party is unable to reimburse the judicial and extrajudicial costs incurred for a court action filed in accordance with Section 771 ZPO, the Customer will be held liable for our loss.

-5. Upon request by Customer, we undertake to release security due to us upon request by Customer insofar as its value exceeds the corresponding receivable by more than 20%.
+5. Upon request by the Customer, we undertake to release security due to us upon request by the Customer insofar as its value exceeds the corresponding receivable by more than 20%.
 We reserve the right to choose which security to release.

 1. Recognition of limitations of liability

 We are not liable for ordinary negligence by our governing and supervisory bodies, legal representatives, employees or other agents.
 These limitations of liability do not apply to:

 1.1.
 Damages arising from injury to life, limb or health due to negligent breach of obligation or worse,